dentarg/auth0-blog/_posts/2017-05-01-developing-jsf-applications-with-spring-boot.markdown

 ## Creating a JSF App on Spring Boot

-As we are going to develop an simple application that lists and persists products, we are going to start by creating the `Product` entity.
+As we are going to develop a simple application that lists and persists products, we are going to start by creating the `Product` entity.
 For starters, create the `Product.java` file in the `com.auth0.samples.bootfaces` package.
 This entity will have the following code:

 ```java
 package com.auth0.samples.bootfaces;